Koenkk/zigbee2mqtt.io/docs/devices/WLS-15ZBS.md

 ---
 title: "Climax WLS-15ZBS control via MQTT"
-description: "Integrate your Trust WLS-15ZBS via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your Climax WLS-15ZBS via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
 ---